Skip to main content

 ResponseDescription

-.successThe target exists, is supported, and is visible (and for row paths, the row exists in the field).
+.successThe target exists, is supported, and is visible (and for row paths, the row exists; for column paths, the column exists and is visible).

 .failureThe target does not exist, is hidden, or has an unsupported field type.